cloudevents/spec/extensions/distributed-tracing.md

 ## Conflicts

-Since this extension defines secondary, special, seialization that differs from other CloudEvents attributes, it is possible that the values of these two could differ by the time the event is received at a destination.
+Since this extension defines secondary, special, serialization that differs from other CloudEvents attributes, it is possible that the values of these two could differ by the time the event is received at a destination.
 In those cases, the serialization that followed the "general CloudEvents serialization rules" MUST be used as the CloudEvents attribute.
-The other, secodary, mapping MAY be picked-up and offered to the receiving application as "additional" metadata.
+The other, secondary, mapping MAY be picked-up and offered to the receiving application as "additional" metadata.